-Whereas the AFAOA Y-DNA Project has matured since its beginning in 2003.
-The Autosomal DNA Project (at-DNA) was begun in 2017.
+Whereas the AFAOA Y-DNA Project has matured since its beginning in 2003, the Autosomal DNA Project (at-DNA) was begun in 2017.
 Much has happened over the past few years, and AFAOA encourages participation in both the Y-DNA Project (for males) and the at-DNA Project (for both males and females).
-There are over 100 members with Autosomal results.
+There are nearly 200 members with Autosomal results.

 Keys to participation in the AFAOA Autosomal DNA Project:

-- You are male or female with an Austin ancestor not more than foura generations back, or you suspect such a close relationship to an Austin ancestor, male or female.
+- You are male or female with an Austin ancestor not more than tena generations back, or you suspect such a close relationship to an Austin ancestor, male or female.

 - You have taken an autosomal DNA test, or plan to, and you are willing to test with FTDNA or transfer your autosomal DNA resultsb to FTDNA.